Postcard Writing Instructions

 *This will download a unique list of voters onto your phone– the app ensures no two activists will write postcards to the same voters.

 Once you download the list, choose an address under the “Household” tab.
-Fill the address onto your postcard, with the names of each voter in the household.
-Then, in MiniVAN, choose the option "Sent postcard" for each voter.
-Once you do, those voters won’t appear on anyone else’s list, so make sure you don’t click that unless you actually fill out a postcard for that voter!
+Fill the address onto your postcard, with the names of each voter in the household. (*Write one postcard per household, not per person.)

 Make sure you complete the following for each postcard:

-Try to make it clear that your message really was written by hand.
-For instance, it might help if you occasionally spill over the gray margin.
+Write a friendly, concise note that describes the initiative and why they should vote yes.
+Write neatly, but try to make it clear that your message really was written by hand — for instance, it might help if you occasionally spill over the gray margin.
 Color pens (anything other than black) are highly encouraged.

 Example Messages:

 Thanks for caring about animals!
-I’m writing my neighbors in Denver about a pair of initiatives on the ballot this year.
-I'm volunteering to ban fur and slaughterhouses in the city because phasing out factory farming is critical for the climate, the workers, and the animals.
+I’m writing my neighbors in [your city] about an initiative on the ballot this year to [insert initiative details].
+I'm voting YES because phasing out factory farming is critical for the climate, the workers, and the animals.

 -or-

-As a fellow environmentalist and animal lover, let's make a change together!
+As a fellow animal lover, let's make a change together!

 Visit our website to learn more.
 Your support means the world!